• Skip to primary navigation

 Brown the duck

-The first step is to brown the duck in a frying pan and then get it into the pressure cooker.
+The first step is to brown the duck in a large frying pan and then transfer it to the pressure cooker.

 Brown the duck over a medium to high heat and use a pair of kitchen tongs to help you turn the duck to brown it all over.